-I'm a Registered Herbalist (Clinical Herbalist) and active member of the Ontario Herbalist Association (OHA) in Markham, Ontario.
-I'm also an initiate/graduate of the Mpondo Sangoma tradition of South Africa (Shaman or Dziednieks) and have been practicing traditional medicine since 2010.
-I continue to learn from other teachers as I share this work with you.
+My name is Karlina (Novumile) and I'm a Registered Herbalist RH (Clinical Herbalist) and active member of the Ontario Herbalist Association (OHA).
+I'm also an initiate/graduate of the Mpondo Sangoma indigenous tradition of South Africa (Shaman or Dziednieks) and have been practicing traditional medicine since 2010.
+I continue to learn from others as I share this work with you.

 This "Traditional Medicine Speaks" site intentionally places attention on communication (rather than myself).
 Our bodies are communicating with us through our symptom picture (ex. pain, anxiety, a rash, etc.) And the medicine speaks too.
 "How?"
 It speaks through trance (Sangoma tool); it speaks through empirical evidence; and it speaks through our scientific understanding and ongoing research in botany, phytotherapy, pathophysiology, etc.

 No, I am not a doctor, nor do I pretend to be one.
 But I can help support you in your health journey and health advocacy.
 There are many paths up a mountain and traditional wisdom and effective holistic adjunctives are valuable to our health.